Sign Up

 2. the school has control over the context in which the harassment arose,

-3. the school has disciplinary control over the harasser, and
+3. the school has disciplinary control over the harasser and

-Bobby is a mid-age.
-Audra is a 21-year-old student who has lived a sheltered life in a rural, religious setting.
-Bobby continually seeks Audra's attention during class breaks and school activities.
 Audra makes an appointment with the Dean and reports that Bobby has tried to kiss her and touch her breasts.
-Further, Audra reports that Bobby repeatedly asks her for dates and has sent her text messages and emails asking her for sex.
+Further, Audra reports that Bobby repeatedly asks her for dates and has sent her text messages and emails asking her to meet him at bars.
 Audra wants to withdraw from school because she is so uncomfortable.

 How should the Dean handle this situation?